 Finding a job while you are studying in a foreign country might be quite tough, especially if it´s a country where you don’t speak the language.
 We all know that there are a lot of challenges.
 The following suggestions might help you to get a better idea of what to look for, if you are searching for a job whilst studying or newly arrived, we call them “survival” jobs.

 I know, some of you might hate it, but Facebook is a quite a good place to look for a job.
 Your friends or friends of friends might post a job opening.
 There are various job groups out there, some are not even job groups, but people still post there, so keep an eye on those.
-If you have a good network, write a post yourself, that your are looking for a student job and with a little luck you might find something.
+If you have a good network, write a post yourself, that your are looking for a student/survival job and with a little luck you might find something.

-The language is a true struggle.
-Jobs such as a sales assistant are quite hard to find, because they require you to know the Danish language.
-This of course limits the job search, but there are dozens of other jobs that only require English, such as hospitality positions in big chain hotels ( kitchen, waitress, housekeeping, etc ), there are none danish speaking employees, working in the reception and all other positions.
+Language is a real struggle, especially if you can’t speak it!
+Jobs such as a sales assistant are quite hard to find, because they require you to know Danish.
+This of course limits the job search, but there are dozens of other jobs that only require English, such as hospitality positions in big chain hotels ( kitchen, waitress, housekeeping, etc ).

 Christiana has a BA degree from her home country and came to Denmark to study Service management, hospitality and tourism and Sports management in Copenhagen.
-She’s lived in Japan, and now lives in London, UK.

 Like our facebook page to be kept upto date with all our free events, guides and useful information for expats in Denmark HERE